shoes for platform tennis

 The Best Shoes For Platform Tennis Given To Me By The Experts

-The four court shoes I’ve outlined below represent, in my opinion the best options for those looking for dedicated footwear ideal for the rugged nature of platform tennis.
-3 out of the 4 options below meet all 5 of my platform tennis shoe criteria I've laid out.
+The four court shoes I’ve outlined below represent, in my opinon the best options for those looking for dedicated footwear ideal for the rugged nature of platform tennis.
+3 out of the 4 options below meet all 5 of my platform tennis shoe criteria I’ve laid out.

-The K-Swiss, the Wilson and the Asics Gel are all tough, durable, affordable, have the proper tread pattern and come with a 6 month warranty on the outsole.
+The K-Swiss, the Wilson and the Asics Gel are all tough, durable, affordable, have the proper tread pattern and come with a 6-month warranty on the outsole.
 So, if the outsole becomes compromised, all you have to do is reach out to the manufacturer, and they’ll replace it.
-As long as it’s in the 6 month window.
+As long as it’s in the 6-month window.

 The fourth option from Viking used to have an outsole warranty but they’ve discontinued it.
 However, it’s still a great option for platform tennis players so I’m including it.